saidake/interview/docs/Algorithms.md

 * Space Complexity: $O(1)$

-## 45. Common Elements between Two Arrays
+## 45. Intersection of Two Arrays II
 [Back to Top](#table-of-contents)
 ### Overview
 Given two integer arrays `nums1` and `nums2`, return an array of their common elements, with each element appearing as many times as it does in both arrays.